phunguyen1195/phunguyen1195.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: You're a different person at any moment.
+Be kind to the person you'll become.

 # profile:
   # align: right